FIFA, UEFA suspend Russian clubs, national teams from all competitions | DW | 28.02.2022

 FIFA and UEFA have announced that Russian clubs and national teams are suspended in all their football competitions until further notice.
 This comes after Poland, Sweden and Czech Republic refused to play against Russia.

-Football's world and European governing bodies, UEFA and FIFA, said on Monday that they had frozen all Russian club and national teams out of competitive fixtures until further notice.
+Football's world and European governing bodies, UEFA and FIFA, said on Monday that due to Russia's invasion of Ukraine, they had frozen all Russian club and national teams out of competitive fixtures indefinitely.

-"FIFA and UEFA have today decided together that all Russian teams, whether national representative teams or club teams, shall be suspended from participation in both FIFA and UEFA competitions until further notice," a joint statement published on UEFA's website said.
+"FIFA and UEFA have today decided together that all Russian teams, whether national representative teams or club teams, shall be suspended from participation in both FIFA and UEFA competitions until further notice," a joint statement published on both organization's websites said.

 The measure, even if it ultimately proves comparatively short lived, could amount to excluding Russia from the World Cup.

-Russia are scheduled to host Poland in a World Cup qualifying playoff on March 24 and if they remain suspended at that time, they will be out of the men's World Cup, which kicks off in Qatar in November.
+Russia were scheduled to host Poland in a World Cup qualifying playoff on March 24 and assuming they remain suspended at that time, they will be out of the men's World Cup, which kicks off in Qatar in November.

-The suspension would cover all Russian national teams – including the women's team, who are due to play in the Women's Euros in England in July.
+As the suspension covers all club and national teams, Russia's women's team will miss the Women's Euros in England – if the suspension remains in place in July.

+The decision also means that Bundesliga side RB Leipzig advance to quarterfinals of the Europa League, as their opponents in the round of 16 were Russian outfit Spartak Moscow.

-The news comes a day after FIFA announced that in light of the Russian invasion, no international football matches would be played in the country in the forseeable future.
-On Sunday, though, FIFA had said that Russia would still be allowed to continue with their World Cup qualifying campaign.
+Monday's statement came a day after FIFA had announced much softer sanctions, saying that it was banning Russia from playing international matches on home soil, but that it would be allowed to continue its World Cup qualifying campaign under the name "Football Union of Russia (RFU)."

-FIFA had also said Russia would have to compete in under the name "Football Union of Russia (RFU)."
-No flag or anthem of Russia was to be used in matches featuring the Russian team.
-FIFA had made that announcement a day after Poland became the first country to act.

-The Bayern Munich star was one of many Polish players to immediately back a decision from the Polish Football Association to boycott next month's World Cup playoff match against Russia.
-Other countries, including potential future playoff opponents Sweden and the Czech Republic as well as England and France, have since followed Poland's lead.

-It is the latest protest from the football world against Russia's invasion of Ukraine, with clubs terminating sponsorships with Russian companies and European governing body UEFA stripping Saint Petersburg of hosting right for the Champions League final.
+However, these measures were deemed unsatisfactory a number of national federations, including the Polish FA, which had become the first to announce that its teams would refuse to play refuse to play against Russia while the invasion of Ukraine continued.

-The Polish FA had made its position clear on Saturday, when Polish FA President Cezary Kulesza wrote on Twitter: "No more words, time to act!,"
+Polish FA President Cezary Kulesza wrote on Twitter on Saturday: "No more words, time to act!"

 He doubled down on Sunday, tweeting: "We are not interested in participating in this game of appearances.
 Our stance remains intact: Polish National Team will NOT PLAY with Russia, no matter what the name of the team is."